 Chicago’s “second coast” boasts a new riverwalk downtown and plans for major redevelopment of the industrial corridor along the Chicago River’s North Branch.
 The City of Chicago Department of Planning and Development (DPD), in a collaboration with the Metropolitan Planning Council (MPC) and Chicago Architecture Biennial, explores the river’s potential by inviting nine world-class architecture firms along the South Branch. image credit: Steven Wang

 Enlivening, Accessing the South Branch

-The Chicago River Edge Ideas Lab (the Lab) is nine firms: Ross Barney Architects, Skidmore, Owings, & Merrill (SOM), James Corner Field Operations, site design group, ltd (site), Sasaki, Studio Gang, Adjaye Associates, SWA, and Perkins + Will.
+The Chicago River Edge Ideas Lab (the Lab) is nine firms: Ross Barney Architects, Skidmore, Owings, & Merrill (SOM), James Corner Field Operations, site design group, ltd (site), Sasaki, Studio Gang, Adjaye Associates, SWA, and Perkins + Will with partner Omni Ecosystems.
 Each firm will create continuous, accessible pedestrian and bicycle paths that incorporate landscaping, art, and lighting.